WW Recipe of the Day: Skinny Slow Cooker Marinara Sauce

 I like Classico Tomato & Basil Pasta Sauce.
 A good value, a jar usually costs $3 or less and each ½ cup serving has just *2 WW SmartPoints.

 Making homemade marinara is almost as easy as jarred, especially when you use your slow cooker.
 And because it has less sugar, each serving of this easy healthy marinara has just *1 WW SmartPoint.

-I used my new favorite slow cooker, my Instant Pot, to whip up a batch recently.
+I used my new favorite slow cooker, my Instant Pot (affiliate link), to whip up a batch recently.

 Slow Cooker Marinara Sauce Recipe Variations

-more veg – add chopped zucchini, sliced mushrooms, sliced olives, chopped spinach, etc
+more vegetables: add chopped zucchini, sliced mushrooms, sliced olives, chopped spinach, etc

 - 2 tablespoons olive oil